Welcome to Labstep. We put together this guide to help you start configuring your account in no time. Keep reading to find out how!

 Once you have your protocols in place, it's time to link your materials.
 We provide a quick and easy way for you to import your inventory via a CSV or XLS file.

 Setting up your inventory

-Good inventory management in your laboratory is key to streamlining your protocols conveniently, so it’s vital that you learn these important processes on how to make your Labstep experience as efficient as possible:
+Good inventory management in your laboratory is key to streamlining your protocols conveniently, so it's vital that you learn these crucial processes on how to make your Labstep experience as efficient as possible:

 Inputting data in bulk rather than individually to your resource via built-in sequence recognition

 We have created a Google Chrome extension allowing you to add resources directly from vendor websites to your workspace inventory list.
 Once you connect your workspace via your API key to the extension (download here) from the Chrome web store, you will be able to:

 Add new resources to your protocols using whichever website you are on by creating a new resource.
 Alternatively, you can add the resources to an existing resource category.
 It will then appear in your inventory.